Dublin is the capital city of Ireland and too large city for the size of Ireland.

 Mugging is very rarely reported in Dublin.
 The chances of being mugged are almost zero percent and the kidnapping is also almost impossible.
-Even though this is the good situation, do not rely completely on it and apply all the things you can do to minimize the risks of becoming the possible victim.
+Even though this is a good situation, do not rely completely on it and apply all the things you can do to minimize the risks of becoming a possible victim.

 TERRORISM RISK : MEDIUM

 Terrorist attacks in the Republic of Ireland might happen due to the global risk of terrorist attacks, which could be performed in public places.
 Travelers might not be the direct target but might become victims if happen to be at the wrong place at the wrong time.